PhobGCC/PhobGCC-doc/For_Users/Phob_Calibration_Guide_v0.21.md

 # Safe Mode Toggle - AXY+Start

 * This is necessary to be able to make any changes on the controller, otherwise it won’t let you change any settings.
+* Even if you haven't pressed B, this will wake up the sticks.
 * When you turn Safe Mode off (configuration is possible), the controller freezes for 2 seconds.
 * When you turn Safe Mode back on (you can no longer configure), the controller freezes for 4 seconds to distinguish.
 You can also just unplug and plug the controller back in to ensure that you are in Safe Mode.